manunamz/jekyll-namespaces/README.md

 `children`: Contains a list of url strings of all immediate children of the current document.

+`siblings`: Contains a list of url strings of all nodes that share the same direct parent as the current node.

 The document for the url can be retrieved in liquid templates like so:

 ```html